Early Years & Early Education

 20. Bulthaup was influential in inducing ComEd to donate a 212 acre tract of land to the State of Illinois for protection as a bat preserve, as it was the location of a long abandoned limestone mine that sheltered approximately 30,000 hibernating bats of six species, two of which were endangered and one is the only surviving colony of this animal in Illinois.
 It is now the Pecumsaugan Creek Nature Preserve.

 22. One of the early endeavors in business was “The Stage Coach”, a company that provided an outdoor covered stage for summer concert events.
-In May of 1979 a severe thunderstorm with very high winds passed over a baseball park in Bridgeview Illinois, blowing the advertising fence apart and tearing much of the stage cover to shreds just two days before the event.
+In May of 1979 a severe thunderstorm with very high winds passed over a baseball park in Bridgeview Illinois, blowing the advertising fence apart and tearing much of the stage cover to shreds just two days before an event.
 Bulthaup jumped into the mess, taking the lead in damage control, and was severely injured.
-This severely damaged Ted’s neck and right arm, and caused chronic neck and head pain for the rest of his life.
+This severely damaged Ted’s neck and right arm, and has caused chronic neck and head pain ever since.
 (A similar accident occurred at the Indiana State Fair in August 2011 during a performance leaving 7 dead and over 70 people hospitalized – see article).

 23. Bulthaup was in his final quarter at DePaul University at the time.
 The mess, and Bulthaup’s injuries prevented him from attending the last few weeks of courses and the taking of most of his final exams so that last quarter was incomplete.
 So while having attended DePaul for three years after a full single year at NIU, he did not graduate.
 He was already in business and returning for quarter was just not a practical option.